-In Bangladesh, the Bank is helping to modernize brick kilns to reduce air pollution, mitigate greenhouse gas emissions, and increase productivity.
-Carbon emission reduction credits generated by the project are helping improve working conditions, protect people’s health and provide better pay for workers.
+In Bangladesh, the Bank is helping to improve air quality and safe mobility in Dhaka by strengthening air quality monitoring and modernizing brick making and urban transport.
+Carbon emission reduction credits generated with Bank support are helping to improve working conditions, to protect people’s health and to provide better pay for workers.

-In Peru, a project to develop environmental information systems will expand the country's air quality monitoring network to six new cities (Trujillo, Chiclayo, Iquitos, Huancayo, Cusco and Piura).
-The project also funds the construction of a government laboratory to test samples from its stations and to provide calibration and quality control of third-party labs.
-Finally, the project is developing new systems to disseminate this information to the public.
+Through an investment loan in Peru the Bank supported a project to develop environmental information systems that included expanding the country's air quality monitoring network to six new cities (Trujillo, Chiclayo, Iquitos, Huancayo, Cusco and Piura).
+The project also funded the construction of a government laboratory to test samples from its stations and to provide calibration and quality control of third-party labs.

 The Bank is assisting Argentina with an ambitious integrated plan for the cleanup and sustainable development of the Matanza-Riachuelo River basin.
 The project is building a large wastewater collector on the left bank of the Riachuelo River, which will transport sewage to different treatment plants, thereby avoiding direct discharge into the river.
 The project is also constructing an 11.5-kilometer outfall that will lead to Río de la Plata.
 Additionally, the Integral Sanitation Plan will expand and/or build several treatment plants throughout the basin and construct waterfall aeration stations.
 These large-scale engineering works are crucial for the health of 7 million people living in the area, of whom at least 10 percent live below the national poverty line.